 Our Fisher & Paykel Appliance Review

-Our path to choosing kitchen appliances was long and winding.
+Our path to choosing new kitchen appliances was long and winding.
 We decided from the beginning to put aside any of our own preconceived notions, and shop with an open mind.
 We also knew that we did not need a single brand solution - but instead felt fine mixing and matching brands in order to best suit our needs.

 // Yale Appliance

-We took a trip to our local Yale Appliance and perused the aisles, oohing and awing over some of the most beautiful appliances we had ever seen.
+We took a trip to our local Yale Appliance store and perused the aisles, oohing and awing over some of the most beautiful appliances we had ever seen.
 Some of the refrigerators could be confused for small rooms - and for whatever reason we found that to be equal parts amazing and comically unnecessary.
 We have never seriously shopped for appliances outside of Home Depot or Lowes and it was really an entirely new (and superior) experience.
 After a bit of wandering we began working with a Yale employee who gave us a complete overview of the appliance landscape.
 That first scouting trip was so informative and really helped with our decision making process.
 Even better - we felt zero pressure to buy anything at all.

 // Disclosure